 But, how can brokers and agents get a high return from that investment?

 In this follow-up post, we will discuss how team leaders should coach their agents to leverage software tools to generate and follow up on leads.
-And, we will outline how technology can help them become more efficient, and provide brokers analytics to improve their operations.
+And, we will outline how real estate technology can help them become more efficient, and provide brokers analytics to improve their operations.

 Leverage Technology To Maximize The Value Of Your Paid Leads

 All sales professionals know how important it is to keep a client happy.
-The right technology can schedule daily tasks and create an automated sequence of scripted communication that nurture relationships.
+The right real estate technology can schedule daily tasks and create an automated sequence of scripted communication that nurture relationships.
 Really good ones, similar to health and exercise apps, motivate users and tap the competitive nature in all of us.
 However at the end of the day it all boils down to one thing.
 Tools must ensure each client feels like they are the most important client to each agent…from the moment they inquire about a property.

 Tommy Mutchler, real estate agent for Re/Max may have said it best, “Respond to clients’ texts and emails right away ideally within minutes although before the end of the day is better than nothing.
 It’s too easy to respond to someone later.
 Go above and beyond and respond now.
 If someone calls you, answer. … If you have to miss the call, call them back ASAP.
 Just do it.
 Putting follow-up on the back burner will kill your business.”